morinted/Resume/resume.md

 That guy who writes code with a steno machine.
 Currently working at SHOEBOX, an awesome high-tech medical startup.

-A University of Ottawa Software Engineering graduate, with a strong interest in web technologies and applications of technology for accessibility purposes.
-Enthusiastic about the industry, and excited to work on projects that have a big impact on people's lives.

-Programming is a
+Enthusiastic about tech that has a big impact on improving people's quality of life.
+Programming is a passion; simple and elegant code is personal prority.
-passion.
-Clean, efficient, and understandable code is personally important, regardless of the project or language.
-Prefers working with a team in a position that allows for growth, learning, and leadership.

 ## Technologies